rubenizag/watchlistr-app/README.md

 ### License

 The app is licensed under the MIT License.
-See LICENSE for more information.

 #### Credits